NevenNabil/Alx_GP_EventPulse/README.md

 Challenges Already Identified:
-1. Designing an intuitive and visually appealing user interface for property listings and search functionalities.
+1. Designing an intuitive and visually appealing user interface for event listings and search functionalities.
 2. Implementing efficient state management in React to handle dynamic data and user interactions.
-3. Integrating maps and location services to provide users with accurate property locations and directions.
+3. Integrating maps and location services to provide users with accurate events locations and directions.
 4. Ensuring cross-browser compatibility and responsive design for optimal user experience on different devices.